vippsas/vipps-psp-api/vipps-psp-api.md

 ## Differences from PSP API v2 to v3

-The PSP API v3 adds functionality for network tokens: PSPs use the API to obtain tokens, not the actual card details.
+The PSP API v3 adds functionality for network tokens: PSPs use the API to obtain tokens, not the actual card details, from Vipps.

-Additionally `$.makePaymentRequest.confirmed` has been renamed to `$.makePaymentRequest.paymentState` Values for this enum have changed accordingly
+Additionally `$.makePaymentRequest.confirmed` has been renamed to `$.makePaymentRequest.paymentState`

+Values for this enum have changed accordingly:
 | Old Value | New Value |
 |-----------|-----------|
 | Yes | ACCEPTED |